National World War I Museum and Memorial: Renovations

-In 2004, Congress named it the nation's official World War I museum, and construction started on a new 80000 sqft expansion and the Edward Jones Research Center underneath the original memorial.
-The year that this was completed, Liberty Memorial was designated a National Historic Landmark on September 20, 2006.
+In 2004, Congress named it the nation's official World War I museum, and construction started on a new 80000 sqft expansion and the Edward Jones Research Center underneath the original memorial, which was completed in 2006.
+The Liberty Memorial was designated a National Historic Landmark on September 20, 2006.

 A substantial renovation, estimated at $5 million, began in December 2011.
 It included $170,000 in energy efficiency upgrades and improvements to the artificial flame atop the tower.
 After several months of dormancy, the flame was relit on February 1, 2013.
 Security was upgraded, certain limestone sections were repaired, and the brush was removed.

-An addition planned for completion in 2018 is the Wylie Gallery, to occupy unused space on the east side of the museum building.
-It is part of a $6.4 million upgrade made possible by a fundraising campaign coinciding with the tenth anniversary of the museum's 2006 reopening.
-The gallery houses traveling exhibits from around the world.
+In 2016, it was announced that Wylie Gallery would be constructed within unused space on the east side of the museum building.
+It was part of a $6.4 million upgrade made possible by a fundraising campaign coinciding with the tenth anniversary of the museum's 2006 reopening.
+The gallery was opened in 2018 and houses traveling exhibits from around the world.